ShipBit/wingman-ai/chore/questions/configuration.question.md

   - 'My prompt is not working'
   - 'What is a yaml file?'
   - 'How can I use another provider?'
+  - 'How can I press this key?'
+  - 'Key is not pressed'
 ---

 Everything you can change (as non-dev) is stored in the `config.yaml` file.